Hackney Empire: Stand-up comedy

 Hackney Empire was a leading centre in the alternative comedy boom of the 1980s, and remains a venue for comedy.

-Comedians who have performed at the venue include Frankie Boyle, Jack Whitehall, Jo Brand, Russell Brand, John Cleese, Jackie Clune, Greg Davies, Felix Dexter, Ben Elton, Harry Enfield, Craig Ferguson, Dawn French, Jeremy Hardy, Lily Savage, Lenny Henry, Bill Hicks, Harry Hill, Mark Linn-Baker, Martha Lewis and Eve Polycarpo, Paul Merton, Jennifer Saunders, Arthur Smith, Mark Steel, and Tim Vine.
+Comedians who have performed at the venue include Frankie Boyle, Jack Whitehall, Jo Brand, Russell Brand, John Cleese, Jackie Clune, Greg Davies, Felix Dexter, Ben Elton, Harry Enfield, Craig Ferguson, Dawn French, Jeremy Hardy, Lily Savage, Lenny Henry, Bill Hicks, Harry Hill, Mark Linn-Baker, Paul Merton, Jennifer Saunders, Arthur Smith, Tim Vine, Tommy Cockles, Hattie Hayridge, Mark Steel, and Michael C. Burgess.

 Modern times

-Hackney Empire’s artistic programme includes theatre, opera, comedy, dance and music.
+Hackney Empire's artistic programme includes: theatre, opera, comedy, dance and music.
 Hackney Empire collaborate and partner with regional and international companies and artists including the Royal Shakespeare Company, English Touring Opera, Scottish Opera and the BBC Concert Orchestra.

 In 2001, the Empire closed for a £17m refurbishment project designed by Tim Ronalds Architects with Carr and Angier acting as theatre consultants.
 It was reopened in 2004.
 The restoration included the addition of a 60-seat orchestra pit to make the Empire suitable for opera performances by companies such as English Touring Opera, the addition of a flytower with provision for counterweight flying and a reduction of the stage rake from 1 in 24 to 1 in 30.
 Among other new facilities were a studio theatre and educational and hospitality facilities, and greatly improved dressing rooms.

 Additionally, the Marie Lloyd public house was incorporated into the new extension.
 In addition to Muldoon, the comedian Griff Rhys Jones led the restoration appeal, with a large donation coming from local businessman Alan Sugar.
 The theatre received another grant of £400,000 from Arts Council England in 2019 to make building improvements and increase community outreach.The John Bishop Show was presented and recorded at the Hackney Empire and aired on BBC One from 30 May 2015 to 18 July 2015.
 Since 2014, the British Soap Awards have also been filmed at the Hackney Empire.